virgesmith/humanleague/README.md

 - generates high-entropy integral populations
 - can be used to generate multiple populations for sensitivity analysis
 - goes some way to address the 'empty cells' issues that can occur in straight IPF
-- relatively fast compuation time
+- relatively fast computation time

 The algorithms:
 - support arbitrary dimensionality* for both the marginals and the seed.